TRAIS-Lab/GraSS/README.md

 This is the official implementation of [GraSS: Scalable Data Attribution with Gradient Sparsification and Sparse Projection](https://arxiv.org/abs/2505.18976).

 > [!Note]
 > This repository is built upon the old version of [dattri](https://github.com/TRAIS-Lab/dattri).
 We have modified several parts of dattri to accommodate our GraSS and FactGraSS method.
-In this regards, this repo's code is not cleanly organized and only serves the purpose of reproducing the results in our paper.
-For a cleaner and more organized implementation of GraSS and FactGraSS, please refer to the latest version of [dattri](https://github.com/TRAIS-Lab/dattri).
+In this regard, this repo's code is not cleanly organized and only serves the purpose of reproducing the results in our paper.
+For a cleaner and more organized implementation of GraSS and FactGraSS, please refer to the latest version of dattri.

 ## Setup Guide

-Please follow the installation guide from [dattri](https://github.com/TRAIS-Lab/dattri) in order to correctly install `fast_jl`.
-In addition, also install the [`sjlt` library](https://github.com/TRAIS-Lab/sjlt/tree/main) following the installation guide.
+Please follow the installation guide from [dattri](https://github.com/TRAIS-Lab/dattri).
+In addition, also install the [`sjlt` library](https://github.com/TRAIS-Lab/sjlt/tree/main) and [`fast_jl`](https://pypi.org/project/fast-jl/) following the installation guide.

 By installing dattri, all the basic libraries will also be installed, and you should be able to run all experiments *except for LM-related* ones such as GPT2 and Llama3-8B.
 For those, you'll need to install the usual Hugging Face libraries such as `transformers`, `datasets`, etc.